RayTracing/raytracing.github.io/CONTRIBUTING.md

   7. When ready, create your pull request and request a review from "rt-contributors".

 Note the code philosophy outlined in the first section of the first book.
-In short, the code is intended to be clear for everyone, using as little C/C++ arcania as possible.
+In short, the code is intended to be clear for everyone, using simple C/C++ idioms as much as possible.
 We have chosen to adopt _some_ modern conventions where we feel it makes the code more accessible to non-C++ programmers.
 Please follow the existing coding style and simplicity when offering your suggested changes.